lievcin/header_extractor/README.md

 -   install the necessary packages
     `pip install -r requirements.txt`

+#### 2. Docker
+Install docker on your machine, if not already installed.
+- create the image
+ `docker build -t thoughtriver .`
+- run a container in interactive mode.
+`docker run -it -v HOST_DOCUMENTS_PATH:/LOCAL_DOCUMENTS_PATH thoughtriver` where `HOST_DOCUMENTS_PATH` is the folder where the documents to be processed are.
+Since the container needs access to this folder, the folder needs to be mounted to the container volume.
+In practice `HOST_DOCUMENTS_PATH` and `LOCAL_DOCUMENTS_PATH` could have the same name.

 ## Usage
-In order to use the cli issue the following command, use the following example script from the root folder of the project (or prepending the necessary path):
+To use the CLI, issue a command to the `src/main.py` file in the project.
+- If using the code environment setup:

-`python3 src/main.py --input_file INPUT_FILE_PATH`
+`python3 src/main.py --input_file INPUT_FILE_PATH` from the project folder or
-or
+`python3 PATH_TO_PROJECT/header_extractor/src/main.py --input_file INPUT_FILE_PATH` from outside the folder.

+- If using the Docker setup:
+inside the **Docker console**
-`python3 src/main.py --if INPUT_FILE_PATH`
+`python3 src/main.py -if LOCAL_DOCUMENTS_PATH/FILE.json`

+#### mandatory parameters:
-where INPUT_FILE_PATH is the full path to the JSON file to parse.
+- `-if/--input_file` path to the file to process.
 #### optional parameters:
 - `-p/--parser` select between a `regex` or `jaccard` parsing strategy, defaults to `regex`.
 - `-ot/--output_type` select to output `index` or `text` of headers, defaults to `index`.

+### Sample file
+This option exists in case the directory with documents is not made available to either Docker or the local project environment.
+In this case the mandatory `input_file` attribute is not required, and instead the `document-headers/files/letter.json` file is used.
+The other parameters remain unchanged.

+#### A few example commands
+`python3 src/sample.py -p jaccard`
+`python3 src/sample.py -p jaccard -ot text`
+`python3 src/sample.py -ot text`